Mon Sep

 • Pain: Discomfort from the fracture can lead to avoidance of movement, creating a cycle of stiffness and reduced range of motion.

-The Importance of Physiotherapy
+The Importance of Physiotherapy in Woodbridge

 Physiotherapy plays a vital role in reducing muscle stiffness and promoting recovery following a fracture.
 The goals of physiotherapy include: